Re-thinking Strategy on Animal Health, Markets and Policy (ReSAHMaP) in Pastoralist Areas of East Africa.

 - Establish avenues for county-level policy debates and dialogues on animal health, trade, climate-smart pastoralism, food security and livelihood; and

 - Review, create awareness and advocacy for supportive policies at the county, national and regional levels.

-The primary beneficiaries of this project are nomadic and sedentary pastoralists in Turkana County who will benefit from improved awareness and utilization of innovative delivery of veterinary services; and access and use of livestock marketing and trading information and opportunities.
-The project also envisions raising voices of pastoralists through awareness creation and policy advocacy.
+The primary beneficiaries of this project were nomadic and sedentary pastoralists in Turkana County who benefited from improved awareness and utilization of innovative delivery of veterinary services; and access and use of livestock marketing and trading information and opportunities.
+The project also envisioned on raising voices of pastoralists through awareness creation and policy advocacy.

-So far relevant stakeholders have been identified and have participated in meetings to establish the relevance of the project and an early buy-in.
-Pastoral communities and government staff have also been engaged in focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
-Through key informant discussions, the project team has been able to identify influencers in the county’s policy debate for engagement in dissemination, identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.
+Relevant stakeholders were identified and participated in meetings to establish the relevance of the project and an early buy-in.
+Pastoral communities and government staff were also engaged in focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
+Through key informant discussions, the project team was able to identify influencers in the county’s policy debate for engagement in dissemination, identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.

-A number of avenues for policy debates and dialogues on the three thematic areas have been identified and plans are being concretized for engagement within the next few months.
-Review of policy on the thematic areas has been undertaken, identifying gaps and opportunities; to be shared through policy briefs.
+A number of avenues for policy debates and dialogues on the three thematic areas were identified and plans were concretized for engagements.
+Review of policy on the thematic areas was undertaken, identifying gaps and opportunities; to be shared through policy briefs.